StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 An early, experimental version of [StructuralCausalModels.jl](https://github.com/StatisticalRethinkingJulia/StructuralCausalModels.jl) is also included as a dependency in the StatisticalRethinking.jl v3 package.
 In the meantime I will definitely keep my eyes on [Omega.jl](https://github.com/zenna/Omega.jl) and [CausalInference.jl](https://github.com/mschauer/CausalInference.jl).
 StructuralCausalModels does provide ways to convert DAGs to Daggity and ggm formats.

-Also now added as a dependency is [StatsModelComparisons.jl](https://github.com/StatisticalRethinkingJulia/StatsModelComparisons.jl) which provides PSIS and WAIC statistics.
-From chapter 7 onwards these are used in StatisticalRethinking.
+The in v3 added dependency [StatsModelComparisons.jl](https://github.com/StatisticalRethinkingJulia/StatsModelComparisons.jl) which provides PSIS and WAIC statistics is deprecated in v4.
+For PSIS and LOO ParetoSmooth.jl is being used and WAIC has been moved to StatisticalRethinking.jl

 Finally, for a good while I have been looking for a great statistics book using Julia as kind of an introductory text to StatisticalRethinking and I believe the first couple of chapters in an upcoming book [Statistics with Julia](https://statisticswithjulia.org/index.html) by Yoni Nazarathy and Hayden Klok are exactly that.

-As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3 is also (DrWatson & Pkg) project based and uses Pluto notebooks, I have converted the book `listings` in the first 5 chapters to Pluto Notebooks in a new repository in StatisticalRethinkingJulia, i.e. [StatisticsWithJuliaPlutoNotebooks](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl).
+As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3/4 is also (DrWatson & Pkg) project based and uses Pluto notebooks, I have converted the book `listings` in the first 5 chapters to Pluto Notebooks in a new repository in StatisticalRethinkingJulia, i.e. [StatisticsWithJuliaPlutoNotebooks](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl).

 After chapter 4, `Statistics with Julia` follows the frequentionist approach while `Statistical Rethinking` opts for the Bayesian approach.
 Most of the material in chapters 5 and 6 of `Statistics with Julia` is therefore also covered using a more Bayesian perspective in the early chapters of the notebook projects [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl).

 ## Versions

+### Version 4.0.0

+- Switch to ParetoSmooth.jl
+- Switch to AxisKeys.jl for mcmc chains.
+- Switch to Makie.jl and AlgebraOfGraphics.jl.
+- Make StatisticalRethinking.jl more self sufficient (minimize dependencies in projects).
+- Continue to 'tailor' StatisticalRethinking.jl based on the availability of StanSample, Turing.jl, etc.

-### Versions 3.2.1 -3.2.8
+### Versions 3.2.1 - 3.3.4

 - Introduction of StatsModelCoparisons.jl for PSIS and WAIC.
 - Removed dependencied on DynamicHMC (will be covered in StatisticalRethinkingDHMC)